Classical Verification of Quantum Computations: Introduction

-The core of our construction is a \textit{measurement protocol}, an interactive protocol between an efficient quantum prover and a classical verifier which is used to force the prover to behave as the verifier's trusted measurement device.
 To formalize the idea of a measurement protocol, we now describe its completeness and soundness conditions, beginning with a small amount of necessary notation.
 In our measurement protocol, an honest prover constructs an $n$ qubit quantum state $\rho$ of his choice, and the verifier would like each qubit to be measured in either the standard basis or the Hadamard basis.
 Denote the choice of measurement basis by an $n$ bit string $h = (h_1,\ldots, h_n)$.
 For a prover $\Prov$ and a measurement basis choice $h = (h_1,\ldots, h_n)$, we define $D_{\Prov,h}$ to be the resulting distribution over the measurement result $m\in\{0,1\}^n$ obtained by the verifier.
 For an $n$ qubit state $\rho$, we define $D_{\rho,h}$ to be the distribution obtained by measuring $\rho$ in the basis corresponding to $h$.

 Our measurement protocol is complete, in the following sense: for all efficiently computable $n$ qubit states $\rho$, there exists a prover $\Prov$ such that $D_{\Prov,h}$ is approximately equal to $D_{\rho,h}$ for all $h$.
 Moreover, $\Prov$ is accepted by the verifier with all but negligible probability.
 Our soundness notion for the measurement protocol is slightly more complex, but a simplified form is as follows: if the prover $\Prov$ is accepted by the verifier with perfect probability, there exists an efficiently computable $n$ qubit quantum state $\rho$ underlying the distribution over $m$.
 More precisely, for all $h\in \{0,1\}^n$, $D_{\rho,h}$ is computationally indistinguishable from $D_{\Prov,h}$.
 The full soundness guarantee is achieved by making this statement robust: we will show that if a prover $\Prov$ is accepted by the verifier on basis choice $h$ with probability $1 - p_h$, there exists a prover $\Prov'$ who is always accepted by the verifier and the statistical distance between $D_{\Prov,h}$ and $D_{\Prov',h}$ is approximately $\sqrt{p_h}$ for all $h$.